SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/statements/Let-Statement.md

 The [ownership tracking](../memory/Memory-Model.md#ownership-tracking) part of the memory model marks the symbol as non-initialized at creation, allowing the compiler to know the symbol is unusable.

-Because the compiler requires all types to be known at symbol declaration (there is no deferred or backwards inference), non-initialized variables must be given a type; this is syntactically required.
+Because the compiler requires all types to be known at symbol declaration (there is no deferred inference), non-initialized variables must be given a type; this is syntactically required.
 Syntax:

 ```S++